Dr. Tamar Schlick

-From 1963 to 1968 - Dr. Pitzer was a professor of chemistry at the California Institute of Technology until he moved to the Ohio State University.
-He was promoted to professor in 1979.
-In 1986 Dr. Pitzer co-founded and served as Acting Associate Director of the Ohio Supercomputer Center.
-In 1988 he became a trustee of Pitzer College in Claremont, California, an institution which was founded by his father, Kenneth Pitzer, who was also a highly regarded chemist.
+In 1986, Dr. Pitzer co-founded the Ohio Supercomputer Center.
+In 1988 he became a trustee of Pitzer College in Claremont, California, an institution that was founded by his father, Kenneth Pitzer, who was also a highly regarded physical chemist.

 Previous Lecturers: